Author: Melanie Tesoriero

 5. Consider a home loan offset account

 A home loan offset account is basically a savings or transaction account attached to your home loan.
-Instead of being paid separate interest on your savings, the value of any cash in an offset account is instead deducted from your home loan balance, with interest calculated on the difference.
+Instead of earning separate interest, the value of any cash in an offset account is instead deducted from your home loan balance, with interest calculated on the difference.

 As an example, if you have a home loan of $400,000 and savings of $20,000 in a 100% offset account, the interest you pay will be based on a loan of $380,000.
-This can reduce your monthly interest costs, meaning if your regular repayments stay the same, more of each payment goes towards paying down the loan principal, which can help to pay off your home loan sooner.
+This can reduce your monthly interest costs, meaning if your regular repayments stay the same, more of each payment goes towards paying down the loan principal, which could in turn help you pay off your home loan sooner.

-Offset accounts can be a savvy way to make your savings work for you.
-This is because you’ll normally save more in home loan interest than you’d earn on a separate savings account.
+Offset accounts can be a savvy way to make your savings work for you, as you’ll normally save more in home loan interest than you’d likely earn on a separate savings account.